-Total estimated contract value including VAT Method of selection Internal authorisation level - who can approve the selection of the supplier Method of acceptance £0 - £1,000 Budget holder's discretion Budget holder or Director Approved purchase order (PO) £1,001 - £10,000 Competition with evidence of comparison of at least two suppliers, or use of a framework agreement Budget holder or Director Approved PO £10,001 - £25,000 Competition with minimum of three written quotations, or use of a framework agreement Director Contract signed by Director £25,001 2 - £ 100 50,000 Use of a framework agreement, or formal written tender Tender panel and Director Contract signed by Director £50,001 - £100,000 Use of a framework agreement, or formal written tender Tender panel and Chief Executive Contract signed by Chief Executive £100,001 but less than relevant EU threshold Use of a framework agreement, or formal written tender Tender panel and Chief Executive Contract signed by Chief Executive with
+Total estimated Method of selection Internal authorisation level - who can Contract listed Method of acceptance - who can sign the contract? contract value including VAT approve the selection of the supplier within budget?
+Contract? £0 - £1,000 Budget holder's discretion Budget holder or Director N/A Approved purchase order (PO) £1,001 - £10,000 Competition with evidence of comparison of at least two suppliers, or use of a framework agreement Budget holder or Director Approved PO £10,001 - £25,000 Competition with minimum of three written quotations, or use of a framework agreement Director Contract signed by Director £25,001 3 - £ 100 50,000 Use of a framework agreement, or formal written tender Tender panel and Director Contract signed by Director £50,001 - £100,000 Use of a framework agreement, or formal written tender Tender panel and Chief Executive Contract signed by Chief Executive £100,001 but less than relevant EU threshold Use of a framework agreement, or formal written tender Tender panel and Chief Executive Yes Contract signed by Chief Executive with the approval of the Chair of Council Contract value up to £250k: contract signed by the Chief Executive Contract signed by Chief Executive with the approval of the Chair of Council